arianaw15/birdie-talk/README.md

 # 🐦 birdie-talk (Backend)

 Welcome to the **birdie-talk** backend!
 This service powers the backend infrastructure for the birdie-talk application.
 It provides API endpoints to manage bird-related data and uses a MySQL database running inside a Docker container.
+This will eventually allow users to add birds they've spotted to a list and share with their friends.
+It will ultimately include a front-end as well.

 ---